 Best time to travel

 Myanmar’s weather is divided into 2 distinct seasons: dry and wet.
-The weather is not too tough so you can travel almost any time of the year.
+The weather is not too tough so you can travel at any time of the year.
 However, the perfect time to visit Myanmar is from November to February, also the peak tourist season.
 It’s not too hot during the daytime and become cooler at night.
 This is also the least humid time and has the clearest air during a year

 Myanmar offers thousands of hotels, lodges, resorts, and guesthouse with the reasonable price and modern facilities.
 However, in the peak season, the number of visitors increases and the price is also much higher than normal so you should check the price and the availability before traveling.